 Research and development of new dairy products and production methods are the result of strategic alliances among producers, processors, universities, and federal and provincial research centers.

 For more information contact:

 Ottawa, Ontario K1A 0Z2

-If you are unable to access Excel or PDF file formats, please contact the Canadian Dairy Information Centre to request an alternative format.
+If you are unable to access files, please contact the Canadian Dairy Information Centre to request an alternative format.